W427697/Discord-/docs/get-started/index.md

   <a href="../writing-stories/index.md" class="card card-large concept">
     <img src="/images/icons/icon-story.svg" alt="" width="20" height="20" class="img" />
     <h3>Stories</h3>
     <p>A story captures the rendered state of a UI component.
-Each component can have multiple stories which describe all the "interesting" states that component supports.</p>
+Each component can have multiple stories, where each story describes a different component state.</p>
   </a>
   <a href="../writing-docs/index.md" class="card card-large concept">
     <img src="/images/icons/icon-docs.svg" alt="" width="20" height="20" class="img" />
     <h3>Docs</h3>
-    <p>Storybook automatically creates documentation for your components using your stories.
-That allows you to create UI library usage guidelines, design system sites, and more.</p>
+    <p>Storybook can analyze your components to automatically create documentation alongside your stories.
+This automatic documentation makes it easier for you to create UI library usage guidelines, design system sites, and more.</p>
   </a>
   <a href="../writing-tests/index.md" class="card card-large concept">
     <img src="/images/icons/icon-testing.svg" alt="" width="20" height="20" class="img" />
     <h3>Testing</h3>
     <p>Stories are a pragmatic starting point for your UI testing strategy.
-You already write stories as a natural part of UI development, testing those stories is a low-effort way to prevent UI bugs over time.</p>
+You already write stories as a natural part of UI development, so testing those stories is a low-effort way to prevent UI bugs over time.</p>
   </a>
   <a href="../sharing/index.md" class="card card-large concept">
     <img src="/images/icons/icon-sharing.svg" alt="" width="20" height="20" class="img" />
     <h3>Sharing</h3>
     <p>Publishing your Storybook allows you to share your work with others.
-It can also be embedded in other places like Notion or Figma.</p>
+You can also embed your stories in places like Notion or Figma.</p>
   </a>
 </div>

 ## Additional resources

-Once you've got the basics down, you can explore these other ways to get the most out of Storybook.
+Once you've learned the basics, explore these other ways to get the most out of Storybook.

 <div class="sb-grid three-up">
   <a href="../essentials/index.md" class="resource">